nvalentini21/Rancid-Tomatillos/README.md

 In the future, I plan to:

-* Deploy this project via Heroku or surge for more accesible viewing.
+* Refactor CSS for better responsiveness, and less fluidity.
 * Add icons for the overall app title, and individual movie ratings.
 * Add a loading page/icon to be shown while network requests are taking place.
 * Add a trailer link to the single movie pages that can be viewed.